Skip to main content

 What is ChatGPT?

 ChatGPT is just one of the many Generative Artificial Intelligence (GenAI) tools to arrive since November 2022.
-Others include DALL-E, PhotoMath, Co-Pilot, Caktus, Google Bard, Bing Chat, Github's Co-Pilot, Grammarly Premium, and SnapChat AI.
+Others include DALL-E, PhotoMath, Co-Pilot, Caktus, Claude, Google Gemini, Github's Co-Pilot, Grammarly, and SnapChat AI.
 GenAI generates content in response to a prompt provided by a human.
 GenAI tools were not trained to tell the truth or be factual.
 They weren't trained to "read", so they have no idea where the output is coming from.
-In other words, they're only somewhat useful.
+In other words, they're only somewhat useful and only sometimes factual.

 So, ChatGPT is just like Google, right?

 No. It's not.
 When you Google something, you find a source and then you can choose to read it or not.
 When you read it, if you decide to use the information in something like an essay, you can cite it.
 You can't really "cite" ChatGPT, because the professor can't follow up on your citation, unless you submit your chat history to your professor.
-If you are using a GenAI tool (like BingChat or ChatGPT-4) that cites its sources, you could use it more like Google— to find sources that you want to go to and read.
-However, again, just like if you copy from a website, article, or GenAI tool, and you do it without acknowledgement, you are likely cheating.
+If you are using a GenAI tool that links to ts sources, you could use it more like Google— to find sources that you will then go to and read for yourself.
+However, again, if you use the output of ChatGPT in any way without acknowledging or citing it, it's possible that you are violating academic integrity.

 But it's still okay to use for academic work, right?

 It can be really tempting to see these tools as helpful for doing your academic work.
-Maybe helping you brainstorm ideas, do research, or fix your writing.
-However, once that content is generated, it's really tempting to just copy and paste that content into your doc and submit it as your own work.
-Where do you end and the machine begin?
+Maybe helping you brainstorm ideas, summarize your readings, do research, or fix your writing.
+However, once that content is generated, it's really tempting to just copy and paste right into your own doc and then submit it as your own work.
+It's really important to be aware of how you're using it, if that use is permitted for that class and that assessment, and then being able to articulate where your words/ideas end and the machine's begins.

 Here's a decision tree that might be helpful: